The curling landscape traditionally experiences major changes after an Olympic Games.

 Dunstone roster will have new look

 E.J.
-Harnden, now a four-time Brier champion, announced this would be the last year his professional curling career.
+Harnden, now a four-time Brier champion, announced this would be the last year of his professional curling career.
 This opens up a roster spot on Matt Dunstone's Brier-winning team with Colton Lott and Ryan Harnden also on the Manitoba squad.

 NEW WOMEN'S TEAMS